Capital Mall

 Capital Mall is a shopping mall located in Olympia, Washington.
 The anchor stores are REI, Total Wine & More, Macy's, Dick's Sporting Goods, JCPenney, Best Buy, and Century Theatres.
 The mall was known as Westfield Capital from 1998 to 2013, when it was owned by the Westfield Group.
-In 2013, Starwood Capital Group purchased the mall and it is now managed by Pacific Retail Capital Partners.
+In 2013, Starwood Capital Group purchased the mall and owned it until 2020; it is now managed by Pacific Retail Capital Partners.

+In 2024, the Olympia City Council approved plans to develop the mall and surrounding area, known as the Capital Mall Triangle, into a high-density, walkable urban space; this allows certain buildings to be constructed up to 12 stories (130 ft), will improve crosswalks and bike paths, and require additional stormwater mitigation systems.